brndnmtthws/brndn-io/content/posts/failing-upwards/index.md

 grow, and place a few bets, you _will_ succeed.
 [Skills and experience compound over time]({{< ref "/posts/skills-compound" >}}), and so long as you keep failing upward the snowball effect will eventually take hold.

+Ultimately, how you choose to frame your failures matters.
+You will fail far more often than succeed.

-The best way to fail downward is to give up entirely.
+Lastly, the best way to fail downward is to give up entirely.